-As an insurer, the Branch is exposed to a range of insurance and financial risks.
-The Branch applies a consistent risk management policy that is embedded in management processes and controls such that both existing and emerging risks are considered and addressed.
+The Branch recognises the importance of sound risk management in every aspect of our business and for all our stakeholders.
+The Risk Management Framework (RMF) provides the structure for identifying, quantifying and mitigating risk which is following AIA Group's policies.
+An effective RMF is the key to avoiding the financial and reputational damage that arises from inadequate or ineffective control of the risks in the business.
 In addition, the Branch has established the enterprise risk management function for managing and monitoring the enterprise wide risks and also has established sub-committee among the Branch to manage specific risks which are Financial Risk Committee (FRC), Product Development Committee (PDC) and Operational Risk Committee (ORC) which directly report to the Branch's key management.